godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 3. Order numbers will continue sequentially from the current highest order number, or from 1 if no orders have been placed yet

 == Changelog ==

+= 1.1.1 =
+* Order number in the subject line of the admin new order email is fixed

 = 1.1.0 =
 * Search by order number